angus-c/es6-test-runner/README.md

 npm install <your fork of es6-test-runner>
 ```

-When installed it will transpile your `src` code to es5 and drop into into `lib`.
-Users insatlling your module will import `lib.index.js`.
+The `npm prepublish` step will transpile your module to es5 and place it in the `lib` directory for public consumption.

 ##Testing